 Returns a set of temporary security credentials for users who have been authenticated

-an enterprise identity store or directory to role-based AWS access without user-specific
+enterprise identity store or directory to role-based Amazon Web Services access without user-specific

 credentials or configuration.
 For a comparison of

 other API operations that produce temporary credentials, see Requesting Temporary Security